evildmp/diataxis-documentation-framework/how-to-guides.rst

 Food and cooking
 --------------------

+Consider a recipe, an excellent model for a how-to guide.
+A recipe clearly defines what will be achieved by following it, and **addresses a specific question** (*How do I make...?* or *What can I make with...?*).

 ..  image:: /images/old-recipe.jpg
     :alt: A recipe contains a list of ingredients and a list of steps.
-    :class: floated

-Consider a recipe, an excellent model for a how-to guide.
-A recipe clearly defines what will be achieved by following it, and **addresses a specific question** (*How do I make...?* or *What can I make with...?*).

 It's not the responsibility of a recipe to *teach* you how to make something.
 A professional chef who has made exactly the same thing multiple times before may still follow a recipe - even if they *created* the recipe